tafo/Geeks/README.md

 ## REMARKS
 * If C# is not an available programming language, then its C++ or JAVA solution is included in the summary section
-* I used LINQ in the "SortBySpecificOrder" and subsequent practices.
+* I used LINQ in the "SortBySpecificOrder" and subsequent practices
+* The execution time has a margin of error of &#0177;30 miliseconds